-Clinical practitioner works directly with patients in a hospital or other healthcare setting, like doctors, nurses, psychotherapists.
-Laboratory workers and researchers are not considered as clinical practitioner as they don’t deal with patients.
+A clinical practitioner works directly with patients in a hospital or other healthcare settings, like doctors, nurses, and psychotherapists.
+Laboratory workers and researchers are not considered as clinical practitioners as they don’t deal with patients.

 2. Biomedical research

 Biomedical scientists use biotechnology techniques to study biological processes and diseases.
-This are of science seeks ways to prevent and cures to diseases.
+This area of science seeks ways to prevent and cure diseases.

 3. Clinical research

-Counseling and other forms of ‘talking cure’ can be helpful for people with conditions affecting their mental health, such as trauma, depression, chronic pain, or stress.
+Counseling can be helpful for people with conditions affecting their mental health, such as trauma, depression, chronic pain, or stress.

-What kind of subjects are taught in Medicine course?
+What kind of subjects are taught in medicine?

-Medicine is a broad subject area that can take you into a wide range of jobs.
-Graduates who wish to specialise in a particular field will have more options than ever.
+Medicine is a broad subject area that leads you to a wide range of jobs.
+Graduates who wish to specialise in a particular field will have more options than others.

-You will learn the human body’s function, sociology and psychology of ill health and illness.
-The teaching on general medicine and surgery will come with subsequent years of covering major clinical specialties, such as neurology, oncology, etc.
+You will learn the human body’s function, sociology, and even the psychology aspects of it.
+The teaching of general medicine and surgery will come with subsequent years of covering major clinical specialties, such as neurology, oncology, etc.

-Many universities will have their own teaching hospitals, which allows you to gain practical experience early ahead on while equipping you for the realities of working life in the medical field.
+Many universities have their own teaching hospitals, which allow you to gain practical experience while equipping you for the reality of working life in the medical field.

-Some courses are split into pre-clinical and clinical portion; others are more integrated.
-Some employ a systems-based approach (the nervous and cardiovascular system), others a problem-based approach.
+Some courses are split into pre-clinical and clinical portions while others are more integrated.
+Some employ a system-based approach (the nervous and cardiovascular system) while others adopt a problem-based approach.